ShopFelixGray/spree_easypost/README.md

   If your server was running, restart it so that it can find the assets properly.

+6. Add Carrier Accounts

+  Make sure to add accounts (seperated by commas but NO spaces) to the easypost settings in the admin section configuration.
+The account ids can be found in your easypost dashboard under carrier section.

 ## Usage

 1. Validating An Address